Ali Baba and the Forty Thieves: Story

 The leader of the thieves pretends to be an oil merchant in need of Ali Baba's hospitality, bringing with him mules loaded with 38 oil jars, one filled with oil, the other 37 hiding the other remaining thieves.
 Once Ali Baba is asleep, the thieves plan to kill him.
-Again, Morgiana discovers and foils the plan, killing the 37 thieves in their oil jars by pouring boiling oil on them.
+Again, Morgiana discovers and foils the plan when her lamp runs out of oil and she has to get it from the merchant's jars; the thieves give themselves away one by one hearing her approach and mistaking her for their boss.
+After refilling her lamp, Morgiana kills the 37 thieves in their jars by pouring boiling oil on them one by one.
 When their leader comes to rouse his men, he discovers they are all dead and escapes.
 The next morning, Morgiana tells Ali Baba about the thieves in the jars.
 They bury them, and Ali Baba shows his gratitude by giving Morgiana her freedom.
+However, she continues living with Ali Baba and his family anyway.

-To exact revenge, the leader of the thieves establishes himself as a merchant, befriends Ali Baba's son (who is now in charge of the late Cassim's business), and is invited to dinner at Ali Baba's house.
+To exact revenge, the leader of the thieves establishes himself as a merchant, befriends Ali Baba's son (who is now in charge of his late uncle Cassim's business), and is invited to dinner at Ali Baba's house.
 However, the thief is recognized by Morgiana, who performs a sword dance with a dagger for the diners and plunges it into the thief's heart, when he is off his guard.
 Ali Baba is at first angry with Morgiana, but when he finds out the thief wanted to kill him, he is extremely grateful and rewards Morgiana by marrying her to his son.
 Ali Baba is then left as the only one knowing the secret of the treasure in the cave and how to access it.

 Analysis

 Classification

-The story has been classified in the Aarne–Thompson-Uther classification system as ATU 954, "The Forty Thieves".
+The story has been classified as ATU 954, "The Forty Thieves".
 The tale type enjoys "almost universal ... diffusion".

 Variants

-A West African version, named The Password: Outwitting Thieves has been found.
+A West African version, named The Password: Outwitting Thieves, has been found.

 Percy Amaury Talbot located a Nigerian variant, called The Treasure House in the Bush, from Ojong Akpan of Mfamosing.

+“Die Schatzhöhle der Wuarssen” ("The Treasure Cave of the Wuarssen"), a variant from the Kabyle, was published by Leo Frobenius.

 An American variant was collected by Elsie Clews Parsons from Cape Verde.
+Emelyn Elizabeth Gardner found another American version in New York.